Tree-Based Methods

 • The number d of splits in each tree

-• d=1 often works well, each tree is a stump
+• d=1 often works well, each tree is a “stump”

-Fitting with gbm
+Fitting with package gbm

 # Fit a gradient boosting model